 Belt and Chain Tensioners Information

 Belt and chain tensioners reduce belt or chain slack and transmit drive torque uniformly.
 They also reduce noise and vibration; decrease sprocket, pulley, belt, and chain wear; and increase the life of drive components.
-In drives, belts and chains are installed with enough tension to create a level of friction that causes the belts or chains to grip the pulleys and the pulleys to turn.
+Drives, belts and chains are installed with enough tension to create a level of friction that causes the belts or chains to grip the pulleys and the pulleys to turn.
 Most belt drives consist of flat leather, rubber, or fabric belts running on cylindrical pulleys, or belts with a V-shaped cross section running on grooved pulleys.
 V-belts require less tension than flat belts because their greater surface area creates more friction.
 Chain drives that use sprockets are reliable systems for long-running, continuous drive applications with limited shock and torque loads.

 Some belt and chain tensioners are fixed in place after installation, while others provide various means of adjustment.